WaterRower Club Rowing Machine Review

 When a rower pulls the handle, it causes the paddles to spin.
 As the paddles spin, they must displace the water in front of them, which causes the resistance.

-As the user rows faster, the paddles spin faster, and create more resistance.
+As the user rows faster, the paddles spin faster, creating more resistance.
 We call this ‘variable’ resistance because there are an infinite amount of resistance levels.

 To feel more resistance, a user must row faster.
 To feel less resistance, they just need to row slower.